Vision Recognition: Self-Aware Car | Ajmain Naqib

-Hi my name is Ajmain, and I am rising senior from Newtown High school.
-For my starter project I put together a voice changer from the Vellman-kit’s MK171 voice changer kit and my advanced project is to build a self-aware car.
+Hi, my name is Ajmain Naqib, and I am rising senior at Newtown High school.
+For my starter project, I put together a voice changer from the Velleman-kit’s MK171 voice changer kit and my advanced project is to build a self-aware car.
 It would behave accordingly to traffic lights and park itself when parking is found.
 I will be using vision recognition for this which is a completely new area for me.

-Programming isn’t my area of expertise but I have always been keen to learning more.
+Programming isn’t my area of expertise but I have always been keen to learn more.
 I have taken steps towards it.
 I know C, C++, HTML and somewhat Java.
-BlueStamp engineering gave me the extra push to learn more and get in depth with Java.
-For my project I need to write code in Java with OpenCV library for vision recognition, which has very little to no documentation.
+BlueStamp engineering gave me the extra push to learn more and get in-depth with Java.
+For my project, I need to write code in Java with OpenCV library for vision recognition, which has very little to no documentation.
 Being able to complete the tasks that was crucial for the project was a huge learning curve for me.

 My second milestone was to get the vision recognition working.
-I used OpenCV library for this process and the code was done in Java. is a library of programming functions mainly aimed at real-time computer vision.
+I used OpenCV library for this process and used Java.
+OpenCV is a library of programming functions mainly aimed at real-time computer vision.
 OpenCV is initially written in C++.
 There are a lot of documentation for python as well.
 But there is very few documentation in Java which was a great issue for me.
-The source code is attached in the bottom.
+The source code is attached to the bottom.

 In order for me to process the image for my robot to act accordingly, first I had to code to find a specific color.
 After looking at many C++ and python code I kind of got the basic understanding.
-My first idea was to take a video feed, process it and draw rectangle over the target and then find the center of the target.
+My first idea was to take a video feed, process it and draw a rectangle over the target and then find the center of the target.
 But a video is just composition of multiple frames.
 So instead of taking a video, the more efficient method would be to take a picture from the webcam.(Fig 1) The contents of the captured image had to be stored in “Mat”.
-For debugging purposes I had every changes to be stored in a different mat.
+Mat represents an n-dimensional dense numerical single-channel or multi-channel array.
+For debugging purposes, I had every change to be stored on a different mat.

-After taking the image for efficiency, the it was converted to HSV.
+After taking the image for efficiency, it was converted to HSV.
 HSV stands for Hue-

 Saturation-Vibrance.
 A range of HSV with upper and lower limit was defined to find the color.
 This is where I got stuck for a while.
 Playing with the numbers to the exact color is hard which exactly what I did after I got a basic idea of the color from the HSV color circle diagram.